LukeShortCloud/rootpages/src/automation/ansible.rst

 Molecule
 ~~~~~~~~

-Molecule is a tesitng framework designed specifically for Ansible.
-It assists with running syntax and other validation checks.
+Molecule is a testing framework designed specifically for Ansible roles.
+It assists with running validations such as lint and syntax checks.
+Users can optionally configure custom tests via an Ansible playbook and/or Python with the ``testinfra`` library.
+It was originally created by Cisco employees and, as of October 2018, it is now maintained by Red Hat.
+Molecule 2.20 was the first release of Molecule by Red Hat.
+[81]

 Checks done by ``molecule test`` (in order of execution):